-In April and May 2012, letters were sent to both national authorities involved, the vessel's flag State and the port State where the relevant catches were unloaded, indicating that the TTFs received differed in that one included non-dolphin safe fish and the other did not.
-During the meeting, Venezuela identified itself as the flag State, and indicated that it had received the original TTF and sent it to the Secretariat; there were no discrepancies with the document completed by the observer.
-The discrepancy was with the copy obtained by the national authority of the Party where the first partial unloading took place, and Venezuela therefore had no elements to continue an investigation because the guidelines for managing TTFs had been complied with in its territory.
+In April and May 2012, letters were sent to both national authorities involved, the vessel's flag State and the port State where the relevant catches were unloaded-Venezuela and Costa Rica, respectively-indicating that the TTFs received differed in that one included non-dolphin safe fish and the other did not.
+During the meeting, Venezuela indicated that it had received the original TTF and sent it to the Secretariat; there were no discrepancies with the document completed by the observer.
+The discrepancy was with the copy obtained by the national authority of Costa Rica, where the first partial unloading took place, and Venezuela therefore had no elements to continue an investigation because the guidelines for managing TTFs had been complied with in its territory.

-The national authority of the Party where the catch was initially unloaded has not answered formally, but in late March 2013, it indicated unofficially that an investigation has started (Document TT-32-04).
-At the time this report was posted (9 July 2017), the Secretariat had not received any further information.
+The national authority of Costa Rica, in late March 2013, indicated unofficially to the Secretariat that an investigation had started (Document TT-32-04).
+At the time this report was posted (8 October 2018), the Secretariat has not received any further information.